GmbH-Gesellschafter: The rights and obligations of a GmbH shareholder

 Fiduciary duty of loyalty

-Another primary shareholder obligation is the so-called fiduciary duty of loyalty (Treuepflicht) – both to the company as well as to the other shareholders.
+Another primary shareholder obligation is the so-called fiduciary duty of loyalty (Treuepflicht)—both to the company and to the other shareholders.
 This duty entails upholding the company’s interests and refraining from taking any action that could damage the company.
 The interests of the other shareholders must also be taken into account when pursuing personal interests.

 Non-competition obligation